JSC-4/uBlaze_UART_LED_Counter/README.md

    Select the FPGA board used and finish building the project.
 2. To make a new IP, go to tool->Create and Package New IP.
 Pick "Create Axi4 Preipheral", can change name of IP and other details on the "Peripheral Details" window.
 On the last page, click "Edit IP" and click finish.
-3. Click "Add Sources" and add the VHDL file found here: [LED_Counter] (www.google.com).
+3. Click "Add Sources" and add the VHDL file found here: [LED_Counter](www.google.com).
 3. Add an AXI GPIO core, double click on the ip block, add dip switches in GPIO.
 Do the same for another AXI GPIO core but add LEDs to GPIO.
 Run connection automation, validate the design, create a HDL wrapper (if not already created) and generate bitstream.